blinkupsdk/docs/README.md

 ```
 Gradle:

-add Jitpack repository to the list of your repositories:
+Add Jitpack repository to the list of your repositories:

 ```kotlin
 repositories {